SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 automatically.
 The Netzgrafik recalculates the routing layout and results in a new well aligned readable graphical layout.

-If you want to move a node pr ocess as follows:
+If you want to move a node process as follows:

 - Move the mouse pointer of the node to move
 - As soon as the mouse pointer is over a node on the left hand side there will be a move symbol